Purarity/foodtel_code_test/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app)

-The project is a code test from Foodtelm, making a booking form for a restaurant.
+The project is a code test from Foodtel, making a booking form for a restaurant.
 The entire app is mobile friendly.

 User inputs are validated with Zod on both the frontend and server actions (backend).

 The database is PostgreSQL, used with Prisma ORM.

 Both the database and server functions are executed from Vercel's fra1 region.

 Tailwind CSS is used for CSS stylings.

 React Hook Form is used for the main form for performance and ease of use.

 Pagination and filtering are done from the server, lodash-es/debounce is used on the client to prevent sending too many requests at once to the server.

 Popover API is used when a user wants to archive a booking.

 ## Getting Started